smit-m/DA-projects/README.md

 # DA-projects
-This repo includes the web-scraping and analytics projects from my work at DA
+This repo includes the web-scraping and analytics projects from my internship work at Direct Agents